krzysiek-smaga/TheHangmanGame/README.md

 To-do list for future development:
-* Expand high score - program should remember 10 best scores (read from and write to file) and display them at the end, after success / failure (Undone optional task)
 * Add more conditions to avoid incorrect input from user (when player wants to guess whole word)

 ## Status